juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / $"RecoverShares"("shares")$: \ Recovers a _secret_ from _y_ _shares_.
 If an invalid combination of shares is provided, an incorrect _secret_ will be returned that is indistinguishable from random.

 == Threshold OPRFs (T-OPRFs)
-A T-OPRF @JKKX17 is a hybrid primitive composing OPRFs and a secret-sharing scheme.
-This primitive enables a highly-efficient oblivious exchange across a _threshold_ set of servers to compute a single _result_.
-This is achieved by the client performing _CreateShares_ on a randomly generated root key and sending a single share of the key to each server to use as their OPRF key.
-By using such related keys, a singular blind evaluation can recover the _result_ after performing _RecoverShares_ on a _threshold_ set of _blindedResults_ returned from the servers.
+A T-OPRF combines OPRFs and a secret-sharing scheme into a hybrid primitive that facilitates a highly-efficient oblivious exchange of an _input_ across a _threshold_ set of servers, allowing the computation of a single secret _result_.

+The T-OPRF process begins with the client performing _CreateShares_ on a randomly generated root key.
+The client sends a single share to each server, which they utilize as their OPRF key.
+Thanks to these related keys, when the client receives a _threshold_ set of _blindedResults_ from these servers during the oblivious exchange, it can perform _RecoverShares_ on the _blindedResults_ to get a single _blindedResult_ that corresponds to the original root key.
+The client can then proceed with the OPRF finalization over that _blindedResult_ to recover the original _result_.

-Additionally, since the output of multiple servers can now be utilized to arrive at a common _result_, a portion of that _result_ can be designated as a public _commitment_ and provided to the servers alongside their key share.
-When performing _TOprfFinalize_ on the _blindedResults_, a client can determine if their _input_ was valid by first establishing a consensus around a _threshold_ set of servers with a shared _commitment_ value.
-After finalizing the results from that set of servers, the client can then validate that the locally computed _commitment_ matches the _commitment_ provided by the servers to ensure the provided _input_ was correct.
+Additionally, since the client controls the root key during initialization, a portion of that _result_ can be designated as a public _commitment_ and provided to the servers alongside their key share.
+When finalizing the _blindedResults_, a client can determine the correctness of their _input_ by first establishing a consensus around a _threshold_ set of servers with a shared _commitment_ value.
+After finalizing the results from that set of servers, the client can then validate that the locally computed _commitment_ matches the _commitment_ provided by the servers.

 For this paper, we will define a T-OPRF exchange with the following abstract functions: